Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 - X Whiteboards and pens
 - Laminated alphabet wheels

-- X Wrap around codes (there are some but we should print some more)
+Scytale
+- Wrap around code strips (if more needed-excel spreadsheet on Github-under images in CompSci folder)
 - Sections of pipe insulation
-- Code strips

-Asymetric Encryption
+Asymetric Encryption (PLUS)
 - X Two padlocks with keys
 - X Box with two padlock holes

-Public key encryption
+Public key encryption (PLUS)
+- X 2 Padlocks with key (which needs a key to lock)
-- X Padlock with key (needs to lock without key)
+-  X Padlock with key (which locks WITHOUT a key)
 - X Box with at least one padlock hole

+Diffie-Helmann
 - Two led lights
 - X Transparent plastic cups
 - X Food colouring (there is some but it's expired)
 - Water

-Quantum Cryptography
+Quantum Cryptography (PLUS)
-- Polarisation Experiment with extra filters
+- x Polarisation Experiment with extra filters

-- Pollard's Kangaroo
+- x Pollard's Kangaroo
-- Kruskal's Count Experiment
+- x Kruskal's Count Experiment

 <br/>